by the Open Source Security Foundation (OpenSSF), 2025-03-19

 in your CI/CD, possibly configured

-specially, to detect and prevent problems ahead-of-time.#
+specially, to detect and prevent problems ahead of time.#

 ) with its title.